hazelcast/hazelcast-code-samples/hazelcast-integration/kubernetes/samples/springboot-k8s-hello-world/README.md

  Once done you can log in
 and should see something like the below.

-![Image of Hazelcast management center showing connection configuration][Screenshot18b]
+![Image of Hazelcast management center showing connection configuration choices][Screenshot18b]

+Now you need to create a cluster connection.
+The cluster name is still _"k8s"_.
+However, the member name is now _"service-hazelcast-server.service.default.svc.cluster.local"_ the Kubernetes name for the group of Hazelcast server pods.

-![Image of Hazelcast management center showing connection][Screenshot18c]
+![Image of Hazelcast management center showing connection to our cluster][Screenshot18c]

+Once connected, you can see the connected processes in the cluster.

 ![Image of Hazelcast management center showing connected clients][Screenshot18d]

 The only server in the "_k8s_" cluster is monitored by that Management Center.
+The three clients are the Management Center and the two normal clients we requested from Kubernetes.

 #### Hazelcast Client on Kubernetes - start